mbogusz178/SkyHigh/README.md

 ### Starting the App

+After configuring both services and setting up all three environmental variables, you can build the project by running the following command:

+`mvnw.cmd clean install -DskipTests` (on Windows) `./mvnw clean install -DskipTests` (on Linux)

-After configuring both services and setting up all three environmental variables, you can run the project by installing [Docker Desktop](https://www.docker.com) and running the following command in the project working directory:
+Then you can run the project by installing [Docker Desktop](https://www.docker.com) and running the following command in the project working directory:

 `docker-compose up --build --force-recreate`